-We generated an ensemble of 50 equally-likely bed elevation grids using a sequential Gaussian simulation algorithm from the GStatSim python package (MacKie et al., 2023), which simulates bed elevations between measurements along a randomized path over the domain, picking from a Gaussian distribution conditioned at each grid cell by the closest 50 bed elevation measurements and modelled variance.
-We used the median absolute deviation (MAD) between the 50 grids as a measure of bed elevation uncertainty.
-Low MAD is associated to regions with a high data density and lower basal roughness, whereas high MAD occurs for large distances to the nearby survey profiles and in regions with high basal roughness where there is greater potential for bed elevation variability between measurements (Shackleton et al., 2023).
+representing measurement variance at increasing lag distances in each regional cluster (Mälicke, 2022).
+This was done to sequentially We generated an ensemble of 50 equally-likely bed elevation grids using a sequential Gaussian simulation algorithm from the GStatSim python package (MacKie et al., 2023), which simulatese values bed elevations between measurements along a randomized path over the domain, by picking from a Gaussian distribution conditioned at each grid cell by the closest 50 bed elevation measurements and modelled variance.
+The resulting ensemble of 50 bed elevation grids were then used to estimate subglacial hydraulic potential (\$\phi\$) following Shreve (1972).
+We also used the median absolute deviation (MAD) between the 50 simulated bed elevation grids as a measure of bed elevation uncertainty.
+Low MAD is associated to regions with a high data density and lower basal roughness, whereas high MAD occurs for large distances between to the nearby survey profiles and in regions with high basal roughness where there is greater potential for bed elevation variability between measurements (Shackleton et al., 2023).
 Figure 1b shows where the MAD is lower than 100 m, indicating regions of relatively low bed uncertainty and higher confidence in simulated subglacial water routing.

-The simulated bed grids were used together with REMA ice surface elevations (Howat et al., 2019) to estimate gridded ice thicknesses and calculate subglacial hydraulic potential (φ) following Shreve (1972), which corresponds to each simulated bed.
-We assumed that water pressure equals ice overburden pressure, and predicted water routing along hydraulic potential gradients assuming a spatially uniform melt rate using a D∞ algorithm (Tarboton, 1997).
-Subglacial stream probability was calculated from the number of streams predicted per grid cell over the ensemble of simulated bed.
-This approach provides uncertainty-constrained water routing predictions where uncertainty can be sourced either from a lack of measurements (i.e. topography is not known well-enough), lack of strong topographic control on water flow, or both.
+The simulated ensemble of 50 bed grids elevation grids werewere used together with REMA ice surface elevations (Howat et al., 2019) to estimate gridded ice thicknesses and calculate subglacial hydraulic potential (φ) following Shreve (1972), which corresponds to each simulated bed.
+We assumed that water pressure equals ice overburden pressure, and ealeulated-predicted water routing for along hydraulic potential gradients assuming a spatially uniform melt rate based on a depression filled bed topography using a D∞ algorithm (Tarboton, 1997).
+Subglacial stream probability was calculated based on from the number of predicted streams predicted per grid cell over the ensemble of simulated bed topographyelevation grids.
+This method approach provides uncertainty-constrained water routing predictions where uncertainty can be sourced either from a lack of measurements (i.e. topography is not known well-enough), lack of strong topographic control on water flow, or both.
 Low probability streams are therefore associated to regions with sparse data or in flat areas where water routing is sensitive to minor fluctuations in bed elevation between simulations.
 We similarly derived the probability of subglacial hydrological catchment boundaries using the drainage basins for streams predicted in water routing analyses over the simulated bed.
-We then estimated the ensemble-average upstream catchment area potentially draining towards each altimetry-detected lake (Supplementary Fig. 4).
+We then further estimated the ensemble-average upstream subglacial hydrological-catchment area potentially draining towards for each altimetry-detected lake, based from the ensemble on the 50 stochastic simulations (Supplementary Fig. 64).